The average salary for a Bodyguard is $65,214.

 Bodyguards, also known as "close protection officers," are responsible for protecting a person or persons (usually celebrities, important government officials, wealthy individuals, and others) from dangerous situations such as assassination, kidnapping, harassment, theft, and so on.
 Bodyguards also include Secret Service officers who protect the President and high-level government officials.
 Those in this position must be loyal, honest, trustworthy, and able to maintain confidentiality, and body…Read more

-Ensure safety of client.
+- Ensure safety of client.

-Ensure areas are kept secure and all personnel have been approved.
+- Ensure areas are kept secure and all personnel have been approved.